mehdi-aitaryane/User-Management-App/README.md

 4. Access the application at http://localhost:4200 in your web browser.

+### Data Import

+1. Create umdb folder in your mysql upload folder

+2. Copy the images in User-Management-App/db folder to your mysql upload folder

+3. Edit the umdb.sql script

+4. Execute the mysql scipt

 ## Usage

 * Upon accessing the application, users can log in using their credentials.